 One of the pictures we have hanging in our living room gallery wall is of tulips taken during the local Tulip Festival, another is of me and my husband picking peaches at his grandparents house.
 And one of the pictures in our basement is of a seahorse at the local aquarium.

 You can print your favorite photos for less than a dollar or two (depending on the size) at your local big box store.
 Then frame it with a thrift store frame, one you have on hand, or even glue it to a scrap of wood!
 The possibilities are endless.

-Okay, I promis I am not off my rocker here.
+Okay, I promise I am not off my rocker here.
 Sometimes we throw things away just because they are no longer needed for their original purpose, but that doesn’t mean they cannot be used for decor.
-Take these old peanut butter jars for instance.
-They were transformed into beautiful kitchen decor.
-You can also transform old glass jars into decorative storage like my friend Jenny did.

 Decorate with Found Objects

 Bringing nature indoors is a huge decorating trend right now.